Chicago Transit Authority (album): Musical style, writing, composition

 Keyboardist Robert Lamm, guitarist Terry Kath and bassist Peter Cetera shared lead vocals, while James Pankow, Lee Loughnane and Walter Parazaider handled all brass and woodwinds (trombone, trumpet and saxophone, clarinet and flute respectively) and Danny Seraphine played drums.
-(Parazaider is pictured in the album package playing flute, but doesn't actually play it on the album.)
+Lamm, Kath and Pankow were the band's main composers at this time.
 Band members added percussion during sections of a song when they weren't playing their main instrument.
 For example, on "I'm a Man", Pankow was on cowbell, Parazaider on tambourine, and Loughnane on claves.
-Lamm, Kath and Pankow were the band's main composers at this time.
+According to Pankow, the band had included the song in their live set "since the beginning of the group".
+He added that the rest of the band had a "certain rhythm that we play on our instruments, and we try not to vary from that rhythm".

+According to the album's original liner notes, the solo performance of Kath on "Free Form Guitar" was created without the use of any pedals.
+Kath instead plugged his Fender Stratocaster directly into his studio amplifier and improvised the entire track.
 According to the band's producer, James William Guercio, Jimi Hendrix was an avowed fan of Kath's playing.
-According to the album's original liner notes, the solo performance of Kath on "Free Form Guitar" was created without the use of any pedals.
-In a nod to Hendrix's guitar expressionism (Hendrix most notably used wah and fuzz pedals), Kath instead plugged directly into his studio amplifier and improvised the entire track in one take for the purpose of pure tone.
-"Free Form Guitar" was an influence on the genre of noise music.
+The final song on the album, "Liberation" began with a horn part that was later fleshed out with some improvisation.
+Pankow said that "we stretched it out and put improvisational guitar in the middle and a freak out and an Amen cadence going out in a fast ending.
+It was just thrown together like that and we've kept it ever since."

 The album is one of two not to have any songwriting contributions from Cetera during his tenure in the band, the other being Chicago V. He started writing songs with the second album, Chicago.

 Recording and production

 Because of dealings between the recording company and the group's producer, James William Guercio, the group's studio time was limited to only five days of basic tracking and five days of overdubbing by the recording company.
 According to Guercio, the album was "done 8-track."

-According to band member Walt Parazaider, when the group went into the studio to record the album, they " 'found out we knew very little about what we were doing. ...
+According to band member Walter Parazaider, when the group went into the studio to record the album, they " 'found out we knew very little about what we were doing. ...
 The first song was “Does Anybody Really Know What Time It Is?”
 We tried to record it as a band, live, all of us in the studio at once.' " Finally it was decided that drums, bass, keyboard, and guitars would be recorded first, and then the horns and vocals.